stomp-js/stomp-js.github.io/_posts/2018-09-10-using-stomp-with-sockjs.md

 ## Do you need SockJS?

-As of 2018, WebSocket support in browsers is nearly ubiquitous.
+As of 2018, WebSocket support in browsers is ubiquitous.
 Please check [https://caniuse.com/#feat=websockets](https://caniuse.com/#feat=websockets).
-Depending on your user base you can skip this page.
+Depending on your user base, you can skip this page.

-You can use [SockJS client]
-to support browsers that do not natively support WebSockets.
+You can use [SockJS client] to support browsers that do not support WebSockets natively.

 You would need to consider the following:

 - URL protocol conventions are different for WebSockets (`ws:`/`wss:`) and SockJS (`http:` or `https:`).
-- Internal handshake sequences are different - so, some brokers will use different end points for both protocols.
+- Internal handshake sequences are different — so, some brokers will use different end points for both protocols.
-- Neither of these allow custom headers to be set during the HTTP handshake.
+- Neither of these allows custom headers to be set during the HTTP handshake.
 - SockJS internally supports different transport mechanisms.
 You might face specific limitations depending on actual transport in use.
 - Auto reconnect is not quite reliable with SockJS.